anime-skip/public-api/README.md

     ```bash
     make init
     ```
-1. Spin up postgres and other services the backend depends on via `docker-compose`
+1. Spin up postgres and other services the backend depends on
     ```bash
     make services
     ```